kawserkabir/Search-field-test-case/README.md

 **Objective**: Ensure the search field returns correct results for valid inputs.
 **Steps**:
 1. Navigate to the application.
-2. Enter a valid search term (e.g., "Product 1") in the search field.
+2. Enter a valid search term (e.g.,"Product 1") in the search field.
 3. Click the search button or press "Enter".
 **Expected Result**: Relevant results matching the search term are displayed.